-There are two additional costs for medical coverage that medical plan participants and/or their covered spouses could incur: working-spouse surcharge and tobacco-user surcharge.
+There is an additional cost for medical coverage that medical plan participants could incur, which is called the working-spouse surcharge.

 During benefits enrollment, you will be asked to attest electronically to whether your spouse has access to a group medical plan through his/her employer.